Gangut-class battleship

-The Gangut-class, also known as the Sevastopol-class, were the first dreadnoughts built for the Imperial Russian Navy before World War I. They had a convoluted design history involving several British companies, evolving requirements, an international design competition, and foreign protests.
+The Gangut class, also known as the Sevastopol class, were the first dreadnoughts built for the Imperial Russian Navy before World War I. They had a convoluted design history involving several British companies, evolving requirements, an international design competition, and foreign protests.
 Four ships were ordered in 1909, Gangut, Poltava, Petropavlovsk, and Sevastopol.
 Construction was delayed by financing problems until the Duma formally authorized the ships in 1911.
 They were delivered from December 1914 through January 1915, although they still needed work on the gun turrets and fire-control systems until mid-1915.
 Their role was to defend the mouth of the Gulf of Finland against the Germans, who never tried to enter, so the ships spent their time training and providing cover for minelaying operations.
 Their crews participated in the general mutiny of the Baltic Fleet after the February Revolution in 1917, and joined the Bolsheviks the following year.

 All of the dreadnoughts except for Petropavlovsk were laid up in late 1918 for lack of manpower and Poltava was severely damaged by a fire while laid up.
 Petropavlovsk was retained in commission to defend Kronstadt and Leningrad against the British forces supporting the White Russians although she also helped to suppress a mutiny by the garrison of Fort Krasnaya Gorka in 1919.
-Her crew, and that of Sevastopol, joined the Kronstadt Rebellion of March 1921.
-After it was bloodily crushed, those ships were given proper 'revolutionary' names, with Petropavlovsk being renamed Marat and Sevastopol renamed to Parizhskaya Kommuna.
+Her crew, and that of Sevastopol, joined the Kronstadt rebellion of March 1921.
+After the revolt was violently quashed, the two ships were given 'revolutionary' names, with Petropavlovsk being renamed Marat and Sevastopol renamed to Parizhskaya Kommuna.
 The other two serviceable vessels were recommissioned and renamed in 1925–1926.
 Gangut was renamed Oktyabrskaya Revolyutsiya and Poltava was renamed Frunze.
 Parizhskaya Kommuna was modified in 1928 to improve her sea-keeping abilities so that she could be transferred to the Black Sea Fleet.
 This proved to be the first of a series of modernizations where each ship of the class was progressively reconstructed and improved, with the exception of Frunze.
 A number of proposals were made in the 1930s to rebuild Frunze, but these came to naught and she was hulked preparatory to scrapping.